THINGS TO SEE AND DO

 Step into the sumptuous state rooms of Queen Victoria at Osborne, where the Queen of England entertained her important guests.
 Osborne was built specifically for Victoria and Albert, and its architecture and furnishings reflect their passions, taste and style.

 You can feel a real sense of history here.
 Heads of state, inventors, princes and princesses, all walked these opulent corridors, when Osborne was at the centre of a vast British Empire.
-Explore some of the highlights from the collection at Osborne.
+Explore some of the highlights from the collection on loan from the Royal Collection Trust at Osborne.

 Visit the queen's sitting room and see the balcony where Victoria and Albert used to listen to nightingales on a summer's evening.
 See the queen's personal bath tub in the dressing room, and, next door, the bedroom where she died, on 22 January 1901.